 Eating sugar, fast foods, and hydrogenated oils all cause inflammation in the body, which slows down recovery.
 Focus on eating healthy fats, particularly omega-3 fatty acids.
 Some good sources of omega-3s are wild fish, grass-fed beef, and walnuts.
 Taking a fish oil supplement is also an efficient and beneficial way to boost your omega-3.
 Also include avocados and coconut oil, which provide beneficial and healthy fats that have anti-inflammatory properties.

 In order to build muscle and recover, the body needs adequate protein.
-Dr. Axe suggests taking your body weight in pounds and to get that many grams of protein a day, or at least half of that if you are aiming to build muscle.
+One doctor suggests taking your body weight in pounds and to get that many grams of protein a day, or at least half of that if you are aiming to build muscle.

 While carbohydrates can be helpful in supplying the body with a quick acting energy source, loading up on them can contribute to excess weight.
 It is best to use carbohydrates before your workouts, during the times your body needs the extra energy- otherwise, your body will store the fat.

 Oh, and let’s not forget to hydrate!
 In holistic health, it is recommended to drink half your body weight in ounces of water daily.
 Even very mild dehydration can cause impaired cognitive performance, fatigue, and overall physical and mental well-being.
 Eating fruits and vegetables and consuming a little sea salt can help you stay hydrated and ensure that your electrolytes are balanced.

 Supplements to Support a Legendary Body

 A well-respected substance that has been highly revered for thousands of years, is Shilajit, an Ayurvedic medicine known as a rejuvenator of the body.
 So, what is it?
 Once plant matter 50 million years ago, it is compressed from the mountains and consumed by microbes, resulting in the tar-like substance that is called Shilajit.